Nadda accuses Mamata Banerjee of 'murder' of constitutional ethos | Politics

 - India

-Hitting out at West Bengal Chief Minister Mamata Banerjee for skipping a meeting with Prime Minister Narendra Modi in the state on Cyclone Yaas, BJP president J P Nadda on Friday accused her of ''murder of constitutional ethos and the culture of cooperative federalism''.
+Hitting out at West Bengal Chief Minister Mamata Banerjee for skipping a meeting with Prime Minister Narendra Modi in the state on Cyclone Yaas, BJP president J P Nadda on Friday accused her of ''murder of constitutional ethos and the culture of cooperative federalism.''
+Other senior leaders of the party also condemned her with Union minister Rajnath Singh describing her conduct as shocking and painful.

+''This kind of behaviour with the prime minister, who arrived in the state with a sense of helping people of Bengal in the time of disaster, is painful.
+This is an unfortunate example of keeping political differences above public service and constitutional duties, which harms the basic spirit of India's federal system,'' Singh said.

 Nadda said Modi holds the principle of cooperative federalism ''very sacred'' and has been actively working with all chief ministers irrespective of their party affiliation to give relief to people but unsurprisingly, he added, Banerjee's tactics and petty politics have once again come to haunt the people of Bengal.